ecshreve/prod-slab/README.md

 - [ ] Add kavita e-reader app
 - [ ] migrate to handling secrets with hashicorp vault.
 - [ ] Add Jaeger back in for tracing
-- [ ] Fix the tailscale-state volume issue on down/up
 - [ ] Add backup Synology host to tailnet
 - [ ] Backup volumes to vault2(pick a new hostname for it too)
-- [ ] Resolve CNAME setup issue on Ubiquiti controller
 - [ ] Implement metric snapshot emails
 - [ ] Plan a backup strategy for GitHub -> Gitea
 - [ ] Check on open issue deploying coder via doker on macs